 I like the word “retirement.”
-I always have, because the more I plan for and anticipate my retirement, the more optimistic about it I get.
+I always have.
+During my working years, the more I planned for and anticipated my retirement, the more I became optimistic about it.

-Don’t get me wrong, it won’t be a panacea, any more than everyday life during our working years is.
+Don’t get me wrong.
+Retirement isn’t a panacea any more than everyday life during your working years is.
 There will be good days, bad days, and average days.
-Good things will happen, bad things will happen, and sometimes it will seem like nothing is happening.
+Good things will happen, bad things will happen, and sometimes it will seem like nothing happens.

-More than anything else, I am going to cherish my freedom, which will be there no matter what kind of day I might be having.
+More than anything else, I cherish my freedom, which will be there no matter what kind of day I might be having.

-But the word “retirement” carries baggage for many people.
-For many people, “retirement” screams “has-been.”
+But the word “retirement” carries baggage for some people.
+To them, “retirement” screams “has-been.”

-Many people visualize retirement as those sad last few years of life, when your health deteriorates, you have little money, nothing to do, no reason to live, and you ultimately move into an assisted living or nursing home and die.
-Most of the people you see are doctors and caregivers, and your primary mode of transportation is a motorized wheelchair.
+Some people visualize retirement as those sad last few years of life, when your health deteriorates, you have little money, nothing to do, no reason to live, and you ultimately move into an assisted living or nursing home, and then you die.
+Most of the people you will see are doctors and caregivers, and your primary mode of transportation will be a motorized wheelchair.

 People of this mindset would rather not think about their retirement at all.

-Others have a hard time believing they will ever retire at all, probably because they believe they’ll never be able to save enough money.
+Others have a hard time believing they will ever retire, probably because they believe they’ll never be able to save enough money.
 To them, retirement is a cruel joke; it seems like that luxury item in the store window that they will never have.

-One of the main reasons I started this website is to encourage people in either of the latter categories to visualize their retirement in a more optimistic, possibility-filled light.
+One of the main reasons I started this website is to encourage people to visualize their retirement in a more optimistic, possibility-filled light.

-Suppose you decided that you want to take a trip to Europe next year.
+Suppose you decide to take a trip to Europe next year.
 After doing some research, you determine that this trip will cost you $3,000.
 (The amount doesn’t really matter, it’s just an example.)

-Since presumably you would be looking forward to this trip, you would start to find ways to save the $3,000.
-Perhaps you would eat out less, buy fewer new clothes, and forego a couple weekend trips.
+Since presumably you would be looking forward to this trip, you would start to find ways to save $3,000.
+Perhaps you would eat out less often, buy fewer new clothes, and find other ways to reduce discretionary spending.
 Maybe you would divert your next raise or bonus into your trip savings.
-These little sacrifices would be easy to make, because you really want to go on this trip.
+These little sacrifices would be easy to make because you really want to go on this trip.

-In addition to being motivated to save, you would also start reading up on the places you plan to go and planning what you’re going to do once you get there.
+In addition to being motivated to save, you would also start researching the places you plan to go and planning what you’re going to do once you get there.
 You would get excited every time you think about your upcoming trip.

 But what if, for some reason, you thought your trip to Europe was going to be awful.
 Maybe you feel compelled to go because your spouse or partner or best friend really wants to go and wants you to come along.
 You would be far less inclined to plan for it, save for it, look forward to it, or even think about it.
-You would probably just decide to deal with it once you got there and just hope it doesn’t suck too badly.
+You could easily decide to just deal with it once you get there and hope it doesn’t suck too badly.

 Europe will be the same either way.
 It’s how you choose to visualize it and prepare for it that makes the difference.

-Isn’t it curious that many people will spend more time planning a vacation than they will spend planning a life stage that could last 30 years or more?
+Isn’t it curious that many people will spend more time planning a vacation than they will spend planning a life stage that could last 20 or 30 years, or even more?

 If you’re now in your 20s, 30s, or even 40s, it’s probably hard for you to get too excited about something that is still a few decades away.
 That’s certainly understandable.
 There are so many things to occupy your time and interest today.

-But no matter what age you are today, do yourself a favor and take a few moments to think about this.
-Grab a pen and a piece of paper (which I find works better for generating ideas than a blank document on a computer screen, but if that’s what you prefer, go for it).
+If you’re having trouble getting excited about your retirement, this might help.
+Grab a pen and a piece of paper.
+(I find that pen and paper works better for generating ideas than a blank document on a computer screen, but if that’s what you prefer, go for it).

 - When you were young, what did you really want to do for a career?
 What did you dismiss because you figured you couldn’t make a decent living at it?
 What dreams never came true?